t11e/kotohomes-docs/listing_api.md

 ### 2022-07-22

-Adds `photo_count` and `photo_template` to listing output.
+Add `photo_count` and `photo_template` to listing output.

 ### 2022-07-11

-Expands listing output to include full, 3/4, half and 1/4 bath counts.
+Expand listing output to include full, 3/4, half and 1/4 bath counts.

 ### 2022-06-30

 For search, both `zip_codes` and `mls_numbers` are accepted as valid constraints when enforcing that at least one constraint is provided.

-Adds endpoint to fetch just a single listing.
+Add endpoint to fetch just a single listing.

 ### 2022-06-13

-Adds type search parameter to constrain search for just sale or rental listings.
+Add type search parameter to constrain search for just sale or rental listings.

-Adds open_house_only parameter to only return listings with upcoming open houses.
+Add open_house_only parameter to only return listings with upcoming open houses.
-Adds open_houses to the response payload when available.
+Add open_houses to the response payload when available.

-Adds territory parameter to only return listings within your predefined territory.
+Add territory parameter to only return listings within your predefined territory.

 You must now always provide latitude/longitude/radius or territory.

 ### 2022-05-16:

-Added more sort by options.
+Add more sort by options.

-Removed `[]` from multivalue parameter names.
+Remove `[]` from multivalue parameter names.
 Deprecated `[]` parameters will continue to work for now.

 ### 2021-07-29

-Removed `site_id` parameter from public listing API since the key is sufficient.
+Remove `site_id` parameter from public listing API since the key is sufficient.